hampusolsen/globetrotter-docs/project-description.md

 ----------
 <br>

-Developing a fullstack project is hard.
-A fact I was aware of before going into my final examination project, yet still managed to underestimate.
-There are many different parts that needs to be able to communicate with eachother, tons of edge cases, error handling, a world of configuration...
-The list goes on and on.
-As is often true in programming, someone else has solved the problem before you and as such, there is most probably a tool that simplifies things out there.
-Free of charge, to boot.
-In the midst of problem solving it might be tempting to reach for one of these tools, an easy solution, but in my opinion this should be delicatelly considered.
-Every library installed bloats project size, opens up to more security vulnerabilities and furthers a projects dependency on the open-source community; mindlessly bringing in libraries to solve rudimentary tasks should be frowned upon as it simply lessens ones understanding of the code base.
-On the other hand, using supported and thoroughly tested libraries chosen with a clear intent after careful consideration, is fundamental to building work efficiency.
-A belief that started out as a challenge to myself, but now something I follow virtuously.
+In my final examination project I have aimed at implementing the fullstack project Globetrotter.
+During the ten weeks developing Globetrotter, I have gained a great deal of knowledge regarding various methods pertaining to user authentication and authorization, which has been noted in detail in the report.
+Furthermore, I have understood the complexity of working on a major fullstack project.
+Nonetheless, I have challeged myself by being individually responsible for the project which has given me a huge sense of accomplishment when realizing what I have been capable of producing, as well as frustration over dealing with the projects intricate nature alone.

 For better or worse, working alone gave me full autonomy.
 I could adopt whichever principles I deemed fit or were interested in learning more about without having to convince anyone else of them.
 But working alone did not really mean that *I could*, it meant that *I had to*.
 Every decision that had to be made, be it concerning the database structure or the look of a button, had to be made by me.
 Starting out this was just fine and I did not neccessarily view it as a drawback.
 As time went on, though, I started to miss having someone to spitball solutions with or just getting another developers opinion.
 The feeling of isolation and being stranded had crept closer and closer and I could feel what is half-jokingly known as [*code fatigue*](https://www.urbandictionary.com/define.php?term=Code%20Fatigue).
 A state of mind where you can not think of anything else besides programming; a kind of auto-pilot was switched on in my brain making me forget both time and space.
 Since I also worked full time throughout the entire project and did another major report for school, I did not get much sleep as I really wanted to accomplish everything I set out to do for Globetrotter.
-Always repeating to myself that this was something chosen by me, an MVP of the site was produced before deadline, completing the practical part of goal.
+Always repeating to myself that this was something chosen by me, an minimum viable product of the site was produced before deadline, completing the practical part of goal.
 On the contrary, the theoretical part of my goal had been totally achieved.
 What was implemented and written about merely represents a fraction of insights gained researching for the project.

-The main points I will take with me are:
+In conclusion, my final examination project has given me three key points that I will bring with me into my future career:

 + Making code maintainable by exhaustive and declarative naming of variables and functions.
 Even if it is code you have written yourself, it will not make sense after a month if it is not easy to read.